crispgithubs/Loan-Prediction-/README.md

 ##Presentations sample
-The presentation created for the loan prediction walks through the insights and recommendations above and be found https://github.com/crispgithubs/Loan-Prediction-/blob/main/Loan%20Prediction.pdf
+The presentation created for the loan prediction walks through the insights and recommendations above and be found https://github.com/crispgithubs/Loan-Prediction-/blob/main/Loan%20Prediction.pdf some extracts are presented below for easy viewing